Dolores's interest in fashion history dates from her teenage years when vintage apparel was widely available in thrift

 End of the Aesthetic Movement

-Several members of the group were criticized for their Catholic sympathies in a time when British society was anti-Catholic.
-The Oxford Movement, aligned with the Pre Raphaelites, believed that the Anglican Church was too secular and yearned for a return to the beautiful rituals of the past.
+Several members of the group were criticized for their Catholic sympathies at a time when British society was anti-Catholic.
+The Oxford Movement, aligned with the Pre-Raphaelites, believed that the Anglican Church was too secular and yearned for a return to the beautiful rituals of the past.
 The Christian Social Union angered certain segments of British society by calling for just wages and improved industrial working conditions.

 Like many radical movements, the ideals of the Aesthetics began to move toward the mainstream.
 Oscar Wilde went on a United States lecture tour speaking to urban sophisticates and cowboys alike on the Cult of Beauty.
 By the 1880s, the Cult of Beauty had gained momentum in popular culture, including a magazine devoted to the ideals of the movement (Dress: the Jennes Miller Magazine).

-The Aesthetic Movement was no longer a revolutionary concept but inspired fashion designers of the late 19th and early 20th centuries including Martiano Fortuny, Paul Poiret, and led to Art Nuveau and the Arts and Crafts Movement.
+The Aesthetic Movement was no longer a revolutionary concept but inspired fashion designers of the late 19th and early 20th centuries including Martiano Fortuny, Paul Poiret, and led to Art Nouveau and the Arts and Crafts Movement.